 As tough as this type of garage floor covering is, it’s not resistant to everything however.
 Welding is hard on epoxy because it can create burn marks from the hot slag that falls on it.
 It’s also not a good choice for garage floors that have moisture issues.
 The rate of moisture vapor transmission from underneath the slab can cause epoxy to delaminate if it is too high.

 Review the different coating options for epoxy floors

-The first step is an epoxy primer.
-This is applied to the floor first and is what binds to the concrete to provide adhesion for the subsequent layers.
+The primer is what binds to the concrete to provide adhesion for the subsequent layers and provide for a higher build.
 Some primers will also act as a moisture barrier for those cement floors that are somewhat susceptible to moisture vapor that moves up from the soil through the concrete to the surface.

 Epoxy coated garage floors in various colors and paint chip applications

 One option would be a system that includes a polyurethane top coat.
 Epoxy will yellow or amber as the industry calls it when exposed to sunlight over a period of time.
 Polyurethane is a two part polymer that hardens just like epoxy and is used as a sealer and protectant.
 When used in the color coat and top coat with epoxy, it will resist the yellowing effect that happens when exposed to sun.